School of Health Professions :: Programs of Study

 1. Apply to VWCC.

 If you are not a current VWCC student, apply to the college by completing a VWCC Application.
 You are encouraged to complete the application online at http://apply.virginiawestern.edu.
-Please make sure you indicate your plan of study as Nursing/Pre-Admission on the college application and your term to begin as the first semester you plan to take a course, but no later than spring 2019.
+Please make sure you indicate your plan of study as CSC: Introduction to Nursing on the college application and your term to begin as the first semester you plan to take a course, but no later than spring 2021.

 All new students intending to start classes at Virginia Western are encouraged to consider a visit to see the Enrollment Center staff in Chapman Hall.
-They can answer general questions about the college, placement testing, nursing preprequisite requirements (including developmental math and science), financial aid, etc. You may become more familiar with the college at http://www.virginiawestern.edu/enrollment/index.php and plan your first visit.
-You do not need an appointment at the enrollment center and it's a great way to learn more about what the college offers and available resources.
-They will refer you to the pre-admission advisor for Nursing, when necessary.
+They can answer general questions about the college, placement testing, nursing prerequisite requirements (including developmental math and science), financial aid, etc. You may become more familiar with the college at http://www.virginiawestern.edu/enrollment/index.php and plan your first visit.
+Making contact with the Enrollment Center or a New Student Advisor is a great way to learn more about what the college offers and available resources.
+They will refer you to the pre-admission advisor for Nursing, when necessary, or to a New Student Advisor.

 2. Apply to the Nursing Program.